HOW TO GET THE BEST OUT OF 3 CENTRE-BACKS

-The use of three centre backs has been a controversial move used by many managers in football leading their virtual counterparts to recreate their tactics on Football Manager.
-When looking at a teamsheet which has an extra defensive player it reads as a preventive choice however, if deployed right, it adds more attacking intent, allowing other players to have a higher attacking input.
+The use of 3 centre-backs has been a controversial move used by many managers in football leading their virtual counterparts to recreate their tactics on Football Manager.
+When looking at a teamsheet which has an extra defensive player it reads as a preventive choice.
+However, if deployed right, it adds more attacking intent, allowing other players to have a higher attacking input.

-One tactic I like to set is telling the goalkeeper to distribute the ball specifically to the Ball-Playing Defender this reduces the risk of the defenders giving away the ball cheaply in dangerous areas.
-Having the Ball-Playing Defender is the middle of the three opens more passing channels for the player, increasing the chance of your team keeping hold of the ball.
+One tactic I like to set is telling the goalkeeper to distribute the ball specifically to the Ball-Playing Defender.
+This reduces the risk of the defenders giving away the ball cheaply in dangerous areas.
+Having the Ball-Playing Defender in the middle of the three also opens more passing channels for the player.
+And that increases the chance of your team keeping hold of the ball.

-My Favourite Examples are Sergi Gomez from Celta Vigo, Hector Moreno from PSV and Virgil Van Dijk from Southampton.
-All three players have great passing stats for defenders and when starting a new save these three tend to be on my shortlist.
-Whilst Van Dijk is very expensive he worth every penny I found, providing consistent 7.5 plus ratings.
+All three players have great passing stats for defenders.
+When starting a new save, these three tend to be on my shortlist.
+Whilst Van Dijk is very expensive, he is worth every penny.
+He provided me consistent 7.5 plus ratings.

 DOMINATIING THE AIR